blex-max/hts-synth/README.md

 ```

 ### [Documentation](https://blex-max.github.io/hts-synth/)
+Documentation is generated using Sphinx on every commit to the main branch.

+#### Local Generation
-To generate the documentation, using Sphinx.
+To generate the documentation locally, using Sphinx.
 Run the following commands:

 ```bash
 cd docs